codref/unwebhook/README.md

 This hasn't been used in anything approaching a production environment, but it's pretty simple and light on resources.

+## Main differences between the forked and the original project
+* Added TLS support
+  Certificate and key are mandatory.
+By default the server looks for server.key and server.crt under the very same directory.
+This can be configured.
+See below instructions.
+* Added GitLab authentication token support

 ## Usage

 The program reads information from a configuration format, described below.
 Configuration can be sourced from multiple files and directories.